schrodlm/outvaders/README.md

 ## Documentation

-This project includes Doxygen config file, to create documentation navigate to projects folder and run `doxygen Doxyfile` this will generate HTML documentation, then navigate to `index.html` and open it.
+This project includes Doxygen config file, to create documentation navigate to projects folder and run `doxygen Doxyfile`.
 If you use GUI Doxywizard, simply press File->Open and navigate to Doxyfile in projects directory.
 Then click Run->Run doxygen.

 After Doxygen has run, documentation will be located in doc directory, navigate to `index.html` and browse the docs in any browser.